‘Star Wars Episode 8’ Rumors: Benicio Del Toro’s Character A Familiar Face?

 In an interview with the Italian magazine Grazia, he said that he has “never played an intergalactic villain” before, which suggested that he will be a baddie in the Star Wars film.

-However, prior to that, he debunked during a chat with Entertainment Tonight the Star Wars: Episode 8 rumors that his character is a villain, saying that “they read a different script than I read.”
+However, prior to that, he debunked that same claim during a chat with Entertainment Tonight, saying that the Star Wars: Episode 8 rumors that claim his character is a villain may be untrue by stating saying that “they read a different script than I read.”

 Star Wars: Episode 8 – The Last Jedi will be in cinemas December 15.